There are three basic routes to a new banking platform: Big Bang, Build and Migrate, and Progressive Migration.

 Build and Migrate is a relatively new approach, made possible thanks to the modular nature of the software.
 It takes longer than Big Bang but reduces the risks by setting up the equivalent of a new business that gets built up over time.
 The time to full migration may be longer but the project’s time and costs are more predictable than with a progressive migration.
 Israeli Bank Leumi with its Pepper brand and Canada’s EQ Bank are adopting this strategy.

 Progressive Migration is most often adopted by big banks – the Tier Ones.
-Nordea, KBC, Bank of Ireland and JP Morgan spring to mind.
+Nordea, KBC and Bank of Ireland spring to mind.
 With a lower risk and some early business benefits, it suits complex, large organizations.

 Within Progressive Migration, there are many variations to suite the individual bank.
 Should the migration be by product type (vertical) or business function (horizontal) and if so then which sequence to migration the products or which sequence to migrate the business functions.
 “Back to Front” replaces back office first and delivers quick value whilst protecting the interaction with the bank’s customers.
 “Front to Back” provides an early upgrade to the customer experience with improvements to operational flexibility and efficiency following.